GitMasterBart/DataprocessingEndassignment/README.md

 ```
 rule bcfToVcf:
 ```
-translate a bcf to vcf so it is readable.
+translates a bcf to vcf, so it is readable.

 ```
 rule vcf_filterQuality:
 ```

-This rule uses the python script that is included in script/ and filters out the quality that are lower than 30.
+This rule uses the python script 'vcffilter.py' that is included in scripts/ and filters out the lines with QUAL < 30.

 ```
 rule vcf_filterDepth:
 ```
-This rule uses the python script that is included in script/ and filters out the dp under info that are lower than 10.
+This rule uses the python script 'vcffilter.py' that is included in script/ and filters out the dp < 10.
 ```
 rule zip_vcf:
 ```